Aerial view of the white cliffs in Etretat, Normandy France

 Pronouns, Sentence Structure

-Object pronouns are words used to replace the noun in a sentence.
+Object pronouns are words used to replace the in a sentence.
 They are particularly useful to avoid repetition, and we use them all the time!
 In English, they are words like “me,” “him,” or “them.”
 In French, we have two types of object pronouns: direct and indirect.
 I know what you’re thinking: what does this mean?
 In this post, we’ll review both the direct and indirect object pronouns in French, as well as how to use them and where to place them in the sentence.
 Read on and I’ll walk you through it step by step.

 What are direct object pronouns and how to use them in French?